cj-holmes/ggambit/README.md

 # ggambit <img src="data-raw/hex-logo/ggambit-hex-logo.png" align="right" height="139"/>

-## A work in progress
+## A work in progress - please log any bugs found

 The aim of `ggambit` is to visualise Forsyth–Edwards Notation (FEN) chess positions in R using `ggplot2`.
 Simple annotations (such as arrows and circles) can also be added to the image by specifying standard chess square notation (e4, c5, etc…).

 As the plotting engine is `ggplot2`, any additional `ggplot2` layers may be added to the image, giving the user full creative control.

 ### Attribution